TarekkMA/fee-advanced-programming/Lectures/Lecture-2.md

 - ``var++`` or ``var--``

 ## Type Conversion Rules
-Java automaticly converts the operands based on:
+Java automatically converts the operands based on:
 1. If one is double the other is converted to `double`
-2. If one is flaot the other is converted to `float`
+2. If one is float the other is converted to `float`
 3. If one is long the other is converted to `long`
 4. Otherwise both operands are converted to `int`